forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Use a stack to simulate the push and pop operations from `pushed` and `popped`.
 If we can pop, we should do it prior to push because values are distinct and a push will make the previous top value impossible to be popped again.

+**992. Subarrays with K Different Integers**:  Given an array `A` of positive integers, call a (contiguous, not necessarily distinct) subarray of `A` *good* if the number of different integers in that subarray is exactly `K`.
+Return the number of good subarrays of `A`.

+Sliding window.
+The left bound can "slide" within a range [l1,l2], we need to know the value of  l2 - l1.

 **1031.
 Maximum Sum of Two Non-Overlapping Subarrays**:  Given an array `A` of non-negative integers, return the maximum sum of elements in two non-overlapping (contiguous) subarrays, which have lengths `L` and `M`.

 Traverse `A`, for each i, maintain the maximum "array L" before i, and add it with "array M" starting from i, then we get a potential answer.